fzipi/jis-talk/PITCHME.md

 Note:

-“Don’t expect to use traditional DAST/SAST without changes.”
+"Don’t expect to use traditional DAST/SAST without changes."
 Scan custom code for unknown vulnerabilities by integrating testing into the IDE, providing autonomous scans that don’t require a security expert, reducing false positives, and delivering results into a bug tracking system or development dashboard.

 ---